utdata/icj-class/js/js-class-02.md

 ## Let's do it

-You can use the same repo and files for this lesson that that we used for our first JavaScript lesson.
+You can use the same `yourname-javascript` repo and files for this lesson that that we used for our first JavaScript lesson.
 We'll just keep writing in the same script tag.

 Let's write a function that takes a single argument - a number - and squares it, then uses `return` to give us back the squared number.